oddstream/lsol/README.md

 ♥ Yukon Cells
 ♥ Yukon Relaxed

-Variants are added when the whim takes me, or when some aspect of the engine needs testing/extending, or when someone asks.
+Variants are added when the whim takes me, or when some aspect of the engine needs testing/extending, or when someone makes a case for something interesting.

 Some variants have been tried and discarded as being a bit silly, or just too hard: